Wen Tingyun: Affairs and anecdotes

 After Wen Tingyun found himself framed by Linghu Tao, he took the imperial exam just to help others cheating.
-People gave him a nickname called Wen Bacha (means Wen Eight-cross) because he can finish writing an article after crossing his hand eight times.
+People gave him a nickname called Wen Bacha (means Wen Eight crossing fingers) because he can finish writing an article after crossing his hand eight times.
 Even when he was arranged to take the exam alone under the curtain, he still helped eight people secretly during an exam.